elinefon/WorkoutApp/workout-app/userstories.md

 ### Screenshot

-Se bottom figure 2
+See bottom figure 2

 ## Edit (us-3)

-As a person that logs my workouts, I want to be able to edit earlier registered workouts, so that I can correct mistakes and add important information.
+As a person that logs my workouts, I want to be able to edit previously registered workouts, so that I can correct mistakes and add important information.

-The user want the oppertunety to add changes after clicking register on a workout.
-This will be added by doubleclicking on the element that the user wish to change.
+The user want the opportunity to add changes after clicking register on a workout.
+This will be added by double clicking on the element that the user wish to change.
 If the user is in the process of adding a new element this will need to be regisered before editing another.

 ### Important to be able to see

-- When doubleclicking on an element the user can edit a workout
+- When double clicking on an element the user can edit a workout

 ### Important to be able to do